byxhy/byxhy.github.io/_posts/2018-09-08-Machine-Vision.md

 **1) Problem Finding:**

-*What's the difference between the erosion, dilation, opening and closing ?*
+*What is the difference between the erosion, dilation, opening and closing ?*

 ![](/assets/img/MV-3-1.jpg)